 Danielle Lee has a passion for teaching and children.
 While on the Fulbright English Teaching Assistantship, she will teach in the primary, middle, or secondary school level, and will be assigned to school outside of Bangkok.
 Danielle will participate in Thai language study, ESL teaching techniques, and learn about Thai cultural issues.
 Graduating May 2015 as a Global Health major with minors in International Relations and Natural Science, Danielle hopes to partner with local hospitals to educate about major health issues such as HIV/AIDS.
 After completing the Fulbright ETA, Danielle’s plans to attend medical school.

 Ani Misirian grew up in a predominantly Armenian community and is intrigued by the many cultural differences inherent in her bi-cultural upbringing.
-She has volunteered in culturally diverse classrooms around Los Angles and has demonstrated an outstanding record as a Neuroscience major and English minor graduating in May of 2015.
-Ani has won 1 of only 2 awards offered by Fulbright to go to Armenia to teach English as an English Teaching Assistant.
+She has volunteered in culturally diverse classrooms around Los Angles and has demonstrated an outstanding record.
+Ani will graduate May 2016 with a Bachelor of Science in Neuroscience and a minor in English.
+Ani received one of two English Teaching Assistantship awards to Armenia.
 Ani will not just be teaching English, but explaining the U.S. to local citizens who have little contextual understanding of America.
 As a pre-medical student, Ani plans to volunteer in health-related organizations in Armenia.